Who Dunnit: The Roof

 The player must first shoot the lit Taxi Chase loop within a limited time, starting a hurry-up countdown, then shoot the phone before it times out.
 Doing so scores the points, closes the case, and starts a four-ball multiball with all major shots lit to collect the hurry-up value.
 If the player fails to shoot the phone before the countdown times out, another Taxi Chase must be hit to restart it.
-Once the player either loses the ball or runs out of time during the Taxi Chase phase, or drains all but one ball during the multiball, a new case begins with all clues unlit.
+Once the player either loses the ball, runs out of time during the Taxi Chase phase, or drains all but one ball during the multiball, a new case begins with all clues unlit.

 Digital versions

-Digital version of this table is no longer available in The Pinball Arcade for any platform.
-WMS license expired on June 30, 2018.
+WHO Dunnit was released for The Pinball Arcade for several platforms in 2014, and was available until June 30, 2018, when all Williams tables were removed due to licensing issues.

-Unlicensed versions have also been created for Visual Pinball.
+A version with optional additional animations released for Pinball FX on August 14, 2025.